Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Customize page:
-* dimesnsions are in cm when should be mm) and dont appear until toggling background to dark
 * When a special filament is selected, you can still pick a material even if not compatible.
-* On first load, the default color doesnt exsist, it should grab the first available color then apply it.

 Quote Page:
 * Save quote and share are missing fucntionality, will integrate later; comment out for now
-* comment out the print details like: "Filament:
-Est. Time:
-Volume: "
-* Remove prusa cost from console.log

 Cart Page:
-* colors use a custom hex mapping for name, but it should be using the color name stored in
 * Should havbe a small preview image of the model / the product photo, this may require additional processing (possibly from backend) in order to create the thumbnail; We will implement this later
 * Edit a already quoted item.

 Checkout page:
-* Colors should be the color name, not the hex code.
-* Material should always be all caps so like PLA
-* Should hide navbar
-* The navBar will reappear on thank you page or going back
 * Fix the checkout page to actually email me and store in the backend.
 May require additonal backend process to do so.

 Admin panel: